Kingxukai/linux/Documentation/usb/gadget_multi.rst

 ========

-The Multifunction Composite Gadget (or g_multi) is a composite gadget that makes extensive use of the composite framework to provide a... multifunction gadget.
+The Multifunction Composite Gadget (or g_multi) is a composite gadget that makes extensive use of the woke composite framework to provide a... multifunction gadget.

 In its standard configuration it provides a single USB configuration